truenas/documentation/content/TrueCommand/API/deprecated/users_insert_data.md

 Save any random data to be associated with the currently logged-in user.
 This is useful to save/restore a cache of user settings that might be needed by the Web UI for instance.

-This is different from the {{< api-link "users/set_data" >}} API call in that the fields within the input arguments will be **added** to the  current user data rather than replace it.
+This is different from the users/set_data API call in that the fields within the input arguments will be **added** to the  current user data rather than replace it.
 Any input objects/variables with the same name as existing fields in the user data **will** overwrite those fields however.

 ### Input Arguments
 * Required: